fastify/fastify-helmet/README.md

 `@fastify/helmet` also allows CSP nonce generation, which can be enabled by passing `{ enableCSPNonces: true }` into the options.
 Retrieve the `nonces` through `reply.cspNonce`.

-> 🛈 Note: This feature is implemented by this module and is not supported by `helmet`.
+> ℹ️ Note: This feature is implemented by this module and is not supported by `helmet`.
 > For using `helmet` only for csp nonces, see [example](#example---generate-by-helmet).

 #### Example - Generate by options